Blimey! Words With Friends adds British slang for royal wedding

-LOS ANGELES (Reuters) - Is Meghan Markle getting the collywobbles?
+LOS ANGELES, May 15 (Reuters) - Is Meghan Markle getting the collywobbles?
 Has Prince Harry lined up his chums for a knees-up?
 Hope no one drops any clangers at the wedding on Saturday.

 Gobsmacked?
 Or just confused by British slang?